BloomGameStudio/BloomDiscordBot/README.md

 # Events:

-When a person creates an event within Blooms Discord server, there will initially be a 30 minute delay from the time of creation to when the details of the event are posted.
-This will allow the person sometime to make changes to the details, timing and so on.
+When a bloomer creates an event within Blooms Discord server, there will initially be a 30 minute delay from the time of creation to when the details of the event are posted.
+This will allow the bloomer sometime to make changes to the details, starting time, and so on.

-There is a daily scheduled task that will identify events starting within the next 24 hours.
+There is a scheduled task that will identify events starting within the next 24 hours.
 If any are detected everyone is informed of the events details in a Discord message.

 Events can also be deleted through a command, detailed below.